Dr. Theresa Culley – PI

 Dr. Culley is a plant evolutionary biologist who us very curious and loves to explore new questions, especially involving the plant world.
 She studies both rare, endangered species as well as invasive plants, and is interested in working with diverse groups of individuals.

 Having been trained in the lab as an undergraduate, Rachel discovered her gift for genetic analyses and benchwork.
 Combined with her interest in conservation and rare species, she took on a collaborative project with the Cincinnati Zoo and Botanical Garden’s CREW Facility, working in part with Dr. Valerie Pence and Dr. Megan Philpott (a previous graduate of our lab).
 Rachel focused on the population genetics of extremely rare and federally endangered species in the Hawaiian Islands, working with scientists at Lyon Arboretum in Honoloulu.
 Rachel recently accepted a position with the Cincinnati Museum Center.

 Robert Elam (PhD Student)

-Robert recently finished his MS degree in our laboratory, focusing on the effects of coal particulates on plant growth and responses to light stimuli.
-He is now working towards his PhD, focusing on the population genetics of wintercreeper (Euonymus fortunei), a relatively new invasive in Ohio.
+Robert completed his MS degree in our laboratory, focusing on the effects of coal particulates on plant growth and responses to light stimuli.
+He is now working towards his PhD, focusing on the population genetics of wintercreeper (Euonymus fortunei), a relatively new invasive vine in Ohio.

-Maria Torres – Maria is a Visiting Assistant Professor in our department who conducts her research with Eric Tepe in our laboratory suite.
+Maria Torres – Dr. Torres is Assistant Professor-Educator in our department who conducts her research with Eric Tepe in our laboratory suite.
+She teaches a number of courses in our department and also serves as an academic advisor to a number of our majors.
 Originally from Columbia, she is also a member of our Publication Bias project.